BakkerGames/DAGS/SYNTAX.md

 @false(value)

 >Returns true if "value" is falsey.
+Returns false if the value is truthy or isn't boolean.

 @ge(value1,value2)